 Even though nursing homes are monitored and regulated by government, they vary considerably in quality, personality, and cost.
 So people or family members who are interested in a nursing home should try to get as much information as possible.
 They can ask the administrator of the nursing home to see the state’s evaluation of the home.

-Whether these evaluations are valid is debated.
+Whether these rating systems are valid is debated.
 Nonetheless, they provide information that can help people better compare nursing homes.

 Other important questions to ask the administrator include